weng-lab/ENCODE-cCREs/Version-4/cCRE-Pipeline/README.md

 * [BEDTools](https://bedtools.readthedocs.io/en/latest/)

 ## Step 4 - Calculate signal z-scores
+This script calculates a normalized signal z-score for each anchor given a list of bigWig files.
+For each experiment, we calculate the average signal across each anchor region.
+For DNase and CTCF, this is across the anchor itelf and for histone marks this is the anchor +/- 500 bp.
+This signal is then converted to a z-score with values of 0 removed from the calculation.

+This script was designed to run on a Slurm cluster with one job dedicated to each bigWig file.

 **Input data:**
 * [hg38-Anchors.bed](https://users.moore-lab.org/ENCODE-cCREs/Pipeline-Input-Files/hg38-Anchors.bed.gz) (concatenated rDHSs from **Step 2** and TF clusters from **Step 3**)